-This guide attempts to answer common questions that may arise during each of the following five stages of intervention:
+This guide attempts to answer common questions that may arise while responding to the crisis and is separated into the following sections:

 - 1. Background

-- 2. Planning

-- 3. Responding
+- 2. Responding

-- 4. Recovering

-- 5. Resources
+- 3. Resources

 Selecting an item in the Table of Contents will redirect you to that section of the guide.
 This document has been formatted in manner that will allow you to copy or send individual pages to your team.
 Feel free to disseminate the information in whichever manner you deem appropriate.